Vilnius Airport: Train

 Direct train services between Vilnius Airport Railway Station (referred to as "Oro uostas" in the schedules) and the central station of Vilnius were started in October 2008.
 Distance from the Airport to the Vilnius Central Railway Station (LTG Link) is 4.3 km, the journey takes 8 minutes.

 Bus

 The direct intercity express services operate from the Airport to Klaipėda, Palanga, Minsk and Daugavpils.
 Also, the Latvian company Flybus.lv operates service from Vilnius airport to Riga (via Panevėžys and Bauska).

 Public transportation

 City's public buses operate from the airport.
 Tickets can be bought from: Trafi, M.Ticket.
 Also, the company Toks transports passengers from the bus station to Vilnius airport and back by microbuses.

 Aviation services

 Passenger handling, aircraft handling, into-plane fueling and de-icing/anti-icing services are handled by BGS and Litcargus.
+Pilot training is conducted at Kyviškės airfield, a non-commercial airport about 25 kilometers from Vilnius Airport.